phengao/hello-world/docs/BoAT_User_Guide_en.md

 | `<BoAT-ProjectTemplate>/BoAT-Engine/tools/venachainSolidity2c.py` | Generate C calling code based on Venachain Solidity ABI  |
 | `<BoAT-ProjectTemplate>/BoAT-Engine/tools/venachainWASM2c.py`     | Generate C calling code based on Venachain WASM ABI      |

 Since contract programming languages generally support object-oriented programming, while C language does not support object-oriented programming and cannot pass objects using a unified paradigm, only contract functions with parameter types consistent with built-in C types can be converted to C calling code using the tools.
-For specific supported contract function input types, please refer to the [Contract Invocation (Auto-generated)](#Contract-Call-Automatically-Generated) section.
+For specific supported contract function input types, please refer to the [Contract Invocation (Auto-generated)]Contract-Call-Automatically-Generated) section.

 Before making a call, you need to compile the contract and copy the generated ABI interface description JSON file to the corresponding directory in the SDK.
 | ABI Storage Path                                          | Purpose                                             |